 Student coursework covers a broad variety of topics, including genetics, embryology, psychosocial counseling, and biomedical ethics.
 A diversity of classroom settings provides genetic counseling students with the opportunity to learn alongside students from the other School of Health Professions programs, medical students, residents, and fellows at Baylor College of Medicine as well as students from other programs within the Texas Medical Center.
-The first year of the curriculum includes a combination of didactic, thesis and clinical courses totaling 31 credit hours.
-During the second year, the combined course load totals 19 credit hours, including 8 credit hours of thesis related course work.
-Overall, 58 credit hours are required for graduation.
+The first year of the curriculum includes a combination of didactic, thesis and clinical courses totaling 31 credit hours (this is unchanged).
+During the second year, the combined course load totals 22 credit hours, including 6 credit hours of thesis related course work.
+Overall, 56 credit hours are required for graduation.

 Genetic counseling students rotate through prenatal, pediatric, adult, cancer, and specialty clinics at Baylor College of Medicine and our affiliated hospitals.
 The Baylor College of Medicine Genetics Clinic is the largest clinical genetics program in the country.
 Thanks to our affiliations with other medical departments and hospitals within the Texas Medical Center, we offer a single resource for all genetic services and testing.